Product Development Roadmap

 Approaches for doing proposal assessments helps to highlight the quality, accuracy and intent of the proposals submitted.
 Objective assessment approaches can explore what information should be included and the quality or accuracy of that information.
 Subjective assessment approaches can explore how to incorporate peoples opinions and expertise against what has been proposed to highlight things such as the quality, auditability, feasibility and potential impact of a given proposal.

-- Proposal standards - To most effectively assess proposals there is a benefit that the information that is most beneficial to understand the proposal is included and clearly structured.
+- Funding proposals - To most effectively assess proposals there is a benefit that the information that is most beneficial to understand the proposal is included and clearly structured.

 Proposal grouping and ranking approaches